igrishaev/soothe/README.md

 Clojure.spec is a piece of art yet misses some bits when dealing with error messages.
-The standard `s/explain-data` gives a raw machinery output that bearly can be shown to the end user.
+The standard `s/explain-data` gives a raw machinery output that bearly can be shown to the end-user.
 This library is going to fix this.

-The idea of Soothe is extreamly simple.
+The idea of Soothe is extremely simple.
 The library keeps its private registry of spec/pred => message pairs.
-The key is either a keyword referencing a spec or a full-qualified symbol meaning a predicate.
+The key is either a keyword referencing a spec or a fully-qualified symbol meaning a predicate.
 The value of this map is either a plain string or a function that takes the problem map of the raw explain spec data.